edubergeek/DLSPIn/README.md

 The Y (512) dimension is Y on the solar disc in 0.317 arcsec pixels.

 The Z (4) dimension is the Stokes vector.

+## USAGE
+Edit parameters at the top of prep.py to set basePath = Path to scan for SP3D Level 1 images and FITS files spNum = Stokes paramater to use 0123 => IQUV wlOffset = Offset in pxiels from the central line